 - our blood sugar balance and cardiovascular risk

 We have so much more to learn about how we can best care for our tiny residents, and our own individual responses to certain dietary strategies.
-However, the early research is enough to give us a solid head start on crafting a microbiome dietary approach – especially because they are 100% in line with time-tested nutritional advice.
+However, the early research is enough to give us a solid head start on crafting a microbiome dietary approach – especially because they are 100% in line with time-tested nutritional advice, such as consuming more foods rich in fibre.
 Let’s start with the basics.

 People tend to use the terms microbiome and microbiota interchangeably – but there is a distinct difference between the two.
 Microbiota (micro = tiny, biota = life) refers to the actual bacteria and other living microbes (yeasts, fungi, archaea) living in the gut (and other places on the body).